Frankly My Dear

 This Books book offers graphics and compute and shader and ray-tracing and ai and vulkan content that will transform your understanding of graphics.
 Real-Time Ray-Tracing with Vulkan for the Impatient has been praised by critics and readers alike for its graphics, compute, shader.

-The highly acclaimed author brings years of experience to this Books work, making it essential reading for anyone interested in graphics or compute or shader or ray-tracing or ai or vulkan.
+The award-winning author brings a fresh perspective to this Books work, making it a must-have for anyone interested in graphics or compute or shader or ray-tracing or ai or vulkan.

 Buy Now on Amazon